jonnonz1/nz-statute-book/acts/public/2005/railways-act-2005.md

 (3) The costs of a safety assessment may be specified by regulations.

 ### 42 Notification of requirement for improvements
-(1) As soon as practicable, but not later than 20 working days after receipt of a safety assessment report, the Agency must give written notice to the rail participant that the Agency considers that—
+(1) As soon as practicable, but not later than 20 working days after receipt of a safety assessment report, the Director must give written notice to the rail participant that the Director considers that—
   (a) no remedial action by the rail participant is necessary; or (b) remedial action by the rail participant is necessary.
-(2) If remedial action is necessary, the Agency must give written notice to the rail participant of— (a) the safety area or areas in which remedial action is required; and (b) the time limit within which the remedial action must be effected; and (c) any interim requirements imposed on the rail participant's rail activities under subsection (3) until the remedial action is completed; and
+(2) If remedial action is necessary, the Director must give written notice to the rail participant of— (a) the safety area or areas in which remedial action is required; and (b) the time limit within which the remedial action must be effected; and (c) any interim requirements imposed on the rail participant's rail activities under subsection (3) until the remedial action is completed; and
   (d) the right of appeal under section 68.
-(3) If a notice under subsection (2) refers to any non-compliance of the kind referred to in section 40(1)﻿(b), the Agency may specify, in that notice, interim requirements that the rail participant must comply with until the non-compliance ceases.
+(3) If a notice under subsection (2) refers to any non-compliance of the kind referred to in section 40(1)﻿(b), the Director may specify, in that notice, interim requirements that the rail participant must comply with until the non-compliance ceases.
-(4) If a variation to the rail participant's approved safety case is required by the Agency, the Agency must proceed under section 34.
+(4) If a variation to the rail participant's approved safety case is required by the Director, the Director must proceed under section 34.
 (5) Section 27 applies in respect of a decision under subsection (1).
-(6) Nothing in this section prevents the Agency from taking further action that the Agency considers appropriate in the interests of preventing the death of, or serious injury to, individuals, or significant damage to property, including, without limitation, the suspension or revocation of a licence.
+(6) Nothing in this section prevents the Director from taking further action that the Director considers appropriate in the interests of preventing the death of, or serious injury to, individuals, or significant damage to property, including, without limitation, the suspension or revocation of a licence.

 ### 43 Report on remedial action
-(1) At the expiry of a time limit imposed under section 42, or sooner if requested by the Agency, the safety assessor must provide the Agency with a report on whether the remedial action required has been satisfactorily completed.
+(1) At the expiry of a time limit imposed under section 42, or sooner if requested by the Director, the safety assessor must provide the Director with a report on whether the remedial action required has been satisfactorily completed.
-(2) If the required remedial action has not been completed to the Agency’s satisfaction, those rail activities of the rail participant that are specified by the Agency for the purposes of this subsection may not lawfully continue unless the Agency gives a further extension of time under section 44.
+(2) If the required remedial action has not been completed to the Director’s satisfaction, those rail activities of the rail participant that are specified by the Director for the purposes of this subsection may not lawfully continue unless the Director gives a further extension of time under section 44.
-(3) The Agency must make a decision under subsection (2) within 20 working days after receiving a report under subsection (1).
+(3) The Director must make a decision under subsection (2) within 20 working days after receiving a report under subsection (1).

 ### 44 Extension of time to complete remedial action
-(1) If the Agency is satisfied that reasonable progress is being made towards completing the remedial action required under section 42, and that adequate interim action has been taken to prevent the death of, or serious injury to, individuals, or significant damage to property, the Agency may, by written notice, grant an extension of time to enable that remedial action to be completed.
+(1) If the Director is satisfied that reasonable progress is being made towards completing the remedial action required under section 42, and that adequate interim action has been taken to prevent the death of, or serious injury to, individuals, or significant damage to property, the Director may, by written notice, grant an extension of time to enable that remedial action to be completed.
-(2) An extension of time under this section may be granted subject to any conditions or restrictions that the Agency considers reasonably necessary to prevent—
+(2) An extension of time under this section may be granted subject to any conditions or restrictions that the Director considers reasonably necessary to prevent—
   (a) the death of, or serious injury to, individuals; or (b) significant damage to property.

 **Safety assessors**

 ### 45 Appointment of safety assessors
-(1) The Agency may appoint 1 or more persons as safety assessors.
+(1) The Director may appoint 1 or more persons as safety assessors.
 (2) An appointment as a safety assessor may be—
   (a) a general appointment that authorises the appointed person to carry out any safety assessment that may be required; or (b) a specific appointment that applies to any 1 or more specified rail participants.
 (3) An appointment as a safety assessor may state particular matters that the appointed person is to consider or assess.
-(4) Before appointing a person as a safety assessor, the Agency must be satisfied that the person has the training, knowledge, expertise, and experience to carry out any safety assessment to which that person's appointment relates.
+(4) Before appointing a person as a safety assessor, the Director must be satisfied that the person has the training, knowledge, expertise, and experience to carry out any safety assessment to which that person's appointment relates.

 ### 46 Functions and duties of safety assessors
-Unless the Agency otherwise directs, the functions and duties of safety assessors are to— (a) carry out safety assessments as required by the Agency:
+Unless the Director otherwise directs, the functions and duties of safety assessors are to— (a) carry out safety assessments as required by the Director:
   (b) prepare reports in accordance with sections 39 and 43:
   (c) identify and report non-compliance with the duties specified in sections 7 and 10 to 13, or any rules or regulations:
   (d) perform any other functions and duties that may be prescribed by regulations or rules made under this Act.